mdewolfe/mdewolfe/README.md

 ## Hi

 Currently I am working on a mobile application backed backed by Firebase.
-Six Months ago I was working in the ecommerce space.
+Four months ago I was working in the ecommerce space.

 ### This Week's Interest